Tokyo in September : Best Things to Do 2020

 All-you-can-eat dessert buffet is a great attraction for foodies in Tokyo.
 Various kinds of dessert buffets are available through the year in Tokyo with different themes and ingredients such as strawberry and Matcha, which are usually hosted by high-end hotels such as ANA InterContinental Tokyo and Hilton Tokyo.
 This summer, various photo-worthy and delicious dessert buffets using colourful and refreshing fruits have fascinated us and some of them are still available through September.

-See the below link to check Tokyo’s hottest summer dessert buffets in 2019!
+See the below link to check Tokyo’s hottest summer dessert buffets!

 Brand-new autumn/Halloween themed dessert buffets will be starting at numbers of venues from September, too!
 You can enjoy the taste of autumn through various desserts with newly harvested ingredients!

-See the below link to check Tokyo’s upcoming autumn dessert buffets in 2019!
+See the below link to check Tokyo’s upcoming autumn dessert buffets!

 4. Disney Halloween